Cloudspotting-on-Mars/mcstools/README.md

-# mcs-tools
+# mcstools
-Tools to read and process Mars Climate Sounder files.
+Tools to read and process Mars Climate Sounder data.

 #### Setup
 Download or clone the repo: